 Looking back at the first cohort of students, Tesmer says the most gratifying part of the program is “giving students the education and credibility they need to feel empowered as business owners and business professionals.”
 She adds: “I like to think that we’re training students to create the salon of the future.
 I’m always challenging the students to envision a new future for the beauty industry with the tools we’re teaching them.”

 That sentiment is echoed by the program’s students, too.
 “Starting with your [cosmetology] license, you believe that anything is possible, but understanding the necessary business acumen and feeling confident in the corporate setting can be challenging,” says Alex Torres, a student and digital education manager with Matrix.
 “Having a college education allows me to come to the table with a deeper understanding of the business, and now I truly believe the possibilities are endless from here.”

 How can I enroll in the program?

-The beauty industry has faced a lot of hardships over the last few months dealing with Covid-19, but both Tesmer and Greenberg agree, now is the perfect time to enroll.
+The beauty industry has faced a lot of hardships while dealing with Covid-19, but both Tesmer and Greenberg agree: now is the perfect time to enroll.